pr4j3sh/auth/client/README.md

 > client

-`pr4j3sh/auth` is an authentication service that enables user registration, login, and profile access.
+`pr4j3sh/auth` is an authentication service that enables user registration, login.
 With our SDKs, developers can easily integrate authentication into their own applications.

 > limited to `10 req/min/user`